aiven/devportal/docs/products/kafka/kafka-connect/reference.rst

 Reference
 =========

-Useful reference materials for working with Aiven for Apache Kafka®.
+Useful reference materials for working with Aiven for Apache Kafka® Connect.

 .. tableofcontents::